Next Start

 What Is Transmission Fluid and What Does It Do?

 There are many different fluids that run throughout a car.
-From motor oil to radiator fluid to air conditioning refrigerant, it’s important to keep each of these fluids in check in order to keep your car in tip-top shape.
+From motor oil to radiator fluid to air conditioning refrigerant, it’s important to keep each of these fluids in check to keep your car in tip-top shape.

 Keep reading to learn all about transmission fluid, including what it does, the different types, when to change it and more.